DC - Doctor of Chiropractic

 Minnesota | With a bachelor’s degree and by passing the National Board of Chiropractic Exam parts I, II, III, and IV |

-Mississippi | With a bachelor’s degree and by passing the National Board of Chiropractic Exam parts I, II, III, and IV |
+Mississippi | With a bachelor’s degree and by passing the National Board of Chiropractic Exam parts I, II, III, and IV.
+Not less than 40 hours of instruction in the operation of X-ray machinery and not less than 40 hours of instruction in X-ray interpretation and diagnosis. |

 Missouri | By passing the National Board of Chiropractic Exam parts I, II, III, IV, and PT |